michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 34

-1. A Psalm of David, when he changed his behaviour before Abimelech; who drove him away, and he departed.I will bless the Lord at all times: his praise shall continually be in my mouth.Abimelech: or, Achish
+1. A Psalm of David, when he changed his behaviour before Abimelech; who drove him away, and he departed.I will bless the Lord at all times: his praise shall continually be in my mouth.

 2. My soul shall make her boast in the Lord: the humble shall hear thereof, and be glad.